Obsessive compulsive disorder (OCD) is a common mental health condition where a person has obsessive thoughts and compulsive behaviours.

 There are 2 main ways to get help:

-- see a GP – they'll ask about your symptoms and can refer you to a local psychological therapies service if necessary
+- see a GP – they'll ask about your symptoms and can refer you to a local talking therapies service if necessary

 If you think a friend or family member may have OCD, try talking to them about your concerns and suggest they get help.